kmmbvnr/viewflow-docs-v1/docs/material_admin.rst

 License
 =======

-Material Admin is distrubuted as part of `django-material` package under the terms of the `BSD3 license <https://github.com/viewflow/django-material/blob/master/LICENSE.txt>`_
+Material Admin is distributed as part of `django-material` package under the terms of the `BSD3 license <https://github.com/viewflow/django-material/blob/master/LICENSE.txt>`_

 Table of  Contents